gsbdarc/yens-onboarding-2025/docs/day1_getting_started.md

 - Install and link Jupyter kernels to your custom environment.
 - Run code via Python scripts and Jupyter notebooks on the Yens.
 - Use environment variables securely (e.g., for API keys).
+- Explore paths and reproducibility on shared systems.

 ---